souffle-lang/souffle-lang.github.io/pages/docs/applications.md

 ## VPN
 Amazon used Souffle to verify VPN connections in the AWS cloud.

+## Galois
+Souffle is integrated in an application performing context-sensitive pointer analysis to identify potential software vulnerabilities in C/C++ source code.
+More about Galois can be found [here](https://galois.com/).

 ## Frank's DDLOG Benchmarks
 Frank McSherry has developed three benchmarks for DDLOG.
 They can be found [here](https://github.com/frankmcsherry/dynamic-datalog/).